Polly-Contrib/Polly.Contrib.DuplicateRequestCollapser/Locking.md

 ## What is the v0.2.0 locking implementation?
 How does it perform?

-The v0.2.0 default implementation is a striped lock which uses 4K of memory.
-Locks are spread through buckets to reduce contention and avoid kernel context switching.
+The v0.2.0 default implementation is a striped lock which uses 4096 bytes of memory (4K).
+Locks are spread through buckets to reduce contention and avoid kernel context switching. `Interlocked.CompareExchange` and `Thread.Yield` are used as a spin lock.
 The buckets are scoped to the policy instance.
 The lock is not held over slow calls to the underlying system; only for order-of-nanosecond-to-microsecond atomic operations on `ConcurrentDictionary<,>`.

 Measured on a development machine in a [synthetic benchmark](https://github.com/reisenberger/LockContentionBenchMark_Issue657/) in which up to [50 parallel calls blocked while contending the lock](https://github.com/reisenberger/LockContentionBenchMark_Issue657/blob/master/ParallelContention50/ConcurrentDictionaryLockContention50.Benchmarks-report-github.md) ([notes](https://github.com/reisenberger/LockContentionBenchMark_Issue657/blob/master/BenchmarkNotes.md)), this lock implementation added an overall 20-30 microseconds (1/30000 to 1/50000 of a second) to the aggregate completion of 50 contending calls.